bbauska/CS198.1x/readme.md

 Some members of the gaming community quickly recognized that they had some more powerful computation devices available at their hands: GPUs.

-GPUs, or graphic processing units, are devices typically used for processing media, like video games.
+GPUs, or graphic processing units, are devices typically used for processing images, like video games.

 These devices are also generic computational devices in that they can handle many different types of computation, including hashing.